PrefectHQ/prefect/docs/concepts/flows.md

 ![A simple flow visualized with the .visualize() method](/img/orchestration/hello-flow-viz.png)

-In some cases, such as dynamic workflows with loops or if/else control flow, Prefect is unable to automatically produce a schematic.
+Prefect cannot automatically produce a schematic for dynamic workflows, such as those with loops or if/else control flow.
 In this case, you can provide tasks with mock return values for use in the `visualize()` call.

 ```python
 from prefect import flow, task